josecodes/gce_condor/README.md

  configuration files on the appropriate instances.

 Currently, the "terminate" command is very basic; it deletes ALL instances in the specified project.
-If this behavior does not work for your needs, you will need to manually shutdown the instances as needed until a more sophisticated version of the code is up.
+If this behavior does not work for your needs, you will need to manually shutdown the instances via Console or gcutil as needed until a more sophisticated version of the code is up.

 The long-term project goal is to make it easy to have a super-computer be summoned on-the-fly when needed for a task.
 GCE currently has several advantages over EC2 for doing this: